MusicSuperMan/Moving-All-Night/README.md

 </div>
 <br>

-## 💡 How to contribute to this open source document💡
+## 💡 How To Contribute To This Open Source Document💡

-1. You can share your favorite music type or music playlist through issues;
+1. You Can Share Your Favorite Music Type Or Music Playlist Through Issues;
-2. We will jointly create a distributed mixing project and continue to create new vitality for your favorite music;
+2. We Will Jointly Create A Distributed Mixing Project And Continue To Create New Vitality For Your Favorite Music;
-3. Share and release the growth of mixing with millions of creators, and impress the world with works;
+3. Share And Release The Growth Of Mixing With Millions Of Creators, And Impress The World With Works;

 ## License Open Source Agreement